KO-Rings of Full Flag Varieties: Witt rings and Tate cohomology

 \subsection{Witt rings are Tate cohomology rings}

-We now describe how the Witt ring \(\W^*(X)\) of a flag variety may be obtained directly from the K-ring \(\K^0(X)\).
-In general, the K-ring of a space \(X\) comes equipped with an involution
+We now describe how the Witt ring \(\W^*(X)\) of a flag variety may be obtained directly from the \(\K\)-ring \(\K^0(X)\).
+In general, the \(\K\)-ring of a space \(X\) comes equipped with an involution

 which sends the class of a vector bundle \(\vb E\) to the class of the dual bundle \(\vb E^\dual\).
 This involution allows us to view \(\K^0(X)\) as a \(\Z/2\)-module.
 Let \(h^i(X)\) denote the Tate cohomology groups of \(\Z/2\) with coefficients in \(\K^0(X)\).
 These groups are 2-periodic in \(i\), and we will write \(h^+(-)\) and \(h^-(-)\) to denote the groups of even and odd degrees, respectively.
 Concretely, these groups may be defined as follows: